CALL FOR SUBMISSIONS (TBA)

 14. Eligibility: The Loft Anthology is honored to highlight emerging and established poets and writers from New England (past or present residents and college students).

 15. Rights: The Poetry Loft, Inc. claims North American publication rights.
 These rights revert back to the author after initial publication.

-16. Announcements: Finalists and Contributors will be announced in April 2013 on this site.
+16. Announcements: Finalists and Contributors will be announced on this site.
 Please click the “Follow” button to receive notifications.

 Literary merit is the only criteria.
 Your work is anonymously reviewed in two rounds of screening by a panel of published writers and editors before being sent to the final Judge.

 One winner and two runners-up will be selected.
 Prize Winner, runners-up, honorable mentions and finalists as well as other accepted contributors will be published and receive a copy of The Loft Anthology: New England Poetry and Art.

 SELECT ARTWORK from the following New England museums at http://www.the-athenaeum.org/

 Massachusetts: Museum of Fine Arts, Boston; Fogg Museum of Art, Cambridge; Sterling and Francine Clark Art Institute, Williamstown; Smith College Museum of Art, Northampton; Worcester Art Museum, Worcester; Addison Gallery of American Art, Andover; Mead Art Museum, Amherst; Isabella Stewart Gardner Museum, Boston; Williams College Museum of Art, Williamstown; Museum of Fine Arts, Springfield; Peabody Essex Museum, Salem; Provincetown Art Association & Museum, Provincetown; Cape Ann Historical Association, Gloucester.